How to Change Group Policy Settings: A Step-by-Step Guide

 4. Verifying Changes

-• RSOP (Resultant Set of Policy): Run rsop.msc to see applied policies.
+• RSOP (Resultant Set of Policy): Type rsop.msc to view the policies that have been applied.

-• GPResult Command: Run gpresult /r to view the applied policies in Command Prompt.
+• GPResult Command: In Command Prompt, run gpresult /r to see the applied policies.

 Best Practices for Modifying Group Policies

-1. Backup Existing Policies: Before making changes, back up your GPOs in GPMC.
+1. Backup Existing Policies: Always back up your GPOs in GPMC before making any changes.

-2. Use Descriptive Names: Label new GPOs clearly to avoid confusion.
+2. Use Descriptive Names: Clearly label new GPOs to prevent any mix-ups.

-3. Test in a Staging Environment: Apply changes to a test OU before rolling out to production.
+3. Test in a Staging Environment: Apply changes to a test OU before deploying them in production.

-5. Document Changes: Maintain records of all modifications for auditing and troubleshooting.
+5. Document Changes: Keep a record of all modifications for auditing and troubleshooting purposes.

 Relevant Articles